Nicasio Northern Railway

 Large Layout Wiring

 Layouts require electricity.
 No matter whether you are running with DC or DCC, signals or turnout controls, or simply lighting, you will have to run wires.
 This article documents some of my thoughts on do’s and don’ts for layout wiring.
 It reflects my experiences with the my Nicasio Northern and with the Central Vermont.
 Disclaimer: I am not an electrical engineer, so many of my comments may be arguable.
 Published in the PCR Branch Line Q1 2023 issue (page 25).
+Presented at the PCR Tech Line conference in April 2024.

 Through The Wall